cooper/juno3/README.md

 ## dependencies

+**Temporarily, several packages of the IO::Async library are required.**

+First of all, you need a machine that can run this (tested only on Linux; doubt it will work on Windows.)
 This IRCd is designed to be used out-of-the-box, using all core modules up until August 7, 2011 when IO::Socket::IP became the only Perl module not in Perl's core module list that juno relies on.
 Up until this change, you were able to specify a drop-in replacement for IO::Socket::INET or use IO::Socket::INET itself in the configuration for a socket class, but in order to clear confusion IO::Socket::IP is now required.
 IO::Socket::IP provides an interface to both IPv4 and an invisible interface to IPv6 (when available).
-IO::Socket::IP is included with juno that way the "use out-of-the-box" idea stays intact.
-IO::Socket::IP is the work of Paul Evans, see dep/IO/Socket/IP.pm for licensing information or view the module on [[CPAN|http://search.cpan.org/perldoc?IO::Socket::IP]].

 **tl;dr**: it works out of the box

+## another good laugh

+parts of juno are written in JavaScript.

 ## installation